FFTAI/fourier_aurora_sdk/doc/EN/aurora_dds_reference_EN.md

 **Locate in:** `AuroraCmd.idl`
 **Available task:** all tasks

 Receives commands to set the source of velocity commands for the robot, allowing dynamic switching between joystick, handheld, or navigation sources.
+For DDS control, please set velocity source command to 2 (navigation).

 ```idl
 struct VelocitySourceCmd {